Take A Kid Hunting redmond hunt heritage

 “Some aren’t going to be,” Gene said.
 “Some can’t mentally get over seeing an animal harvested.
 They don’t understand it and they don’t want to be a part of it.”

 And that’s okay.
 If your child isn’t receptive, don’t force it.
 Hunting may not be their thing.
-Or they may become interested as they experience other activities like the ones listed below.
+Or they may become interested as they experience other fun activities like the ones listed below.

 2. Participate in Hunting-Related Activities

 If you want your youth to appreciate every aspect of hunting, make it an active part of their life—not just something that happens once a year.
 For Gene and his family, there’s a lot of work involved in the lifestyle.
 Managing the land and a healthy deer herd is a year-round responsibility.
 It’s also one that provides opportunities for fun, teaching moments, and quality time together.
-Here are some hunt-related activities you can participate in with kids year-round:
+Here are nine hunt-related activities you can participate in with kids year-round:

-• Plant food plots.
+- Plant food plots.
 It doesn’t get much better than climbing in a tractor with your little, taking care of the land and talking about deer.

-• Go shed hunting.
+- Go shed hunting.
 Who doesn’t love an outdoor treasure hunt?
 Searching for antlers is a fun expedition at any age.

-• Recreate hunting scenarios.
+- Re-create hunting scenarios.
 Spending time in a blind or canvassing your land helps children see animals up close and discover what a real hunt might be like.

-• Help harvest animals.
+- Help harvest animals.
 Teach that harvesting an animal is part of taking care of it.
 Encourage kids to help cook and eat harvested meat.

 3. Practice Responsible Hunting